pelahi/VELOCIraptor-STF/stf/doc/usage.rst

 See \ref search.cxx \ref fofalgo.h for more details

 \subsection fofsubconfig Configuration for substructure search
-\arg <b> \e Search_for_substructure </b> By default field objects are searched for internal substructures but can disable this by setting this to 0 \n
-\arg <b> \e Keep_FOF </b> if field 6DFOF search is done, allows to keep structures found in 3DFOF (can be interpreted as the inter halo stellar mass when only stellar search is used).\n
 \arg <b> \e FoF_search_type </b> There are several substructure FOF criteria implemented (see \ref FOFTYPES for more types and \ref fofalgo.h for implementation) \n
     - \b 1 \e standard phase-space based, well tested VELOCIraptor criterion.